OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 a depth) can be assocated with an interval (that would also have a depth; an example of this would be temperature readings at various depths within a screened well).

-#### D_INT_DEPTH

-The depth information associated with intervals (for certain interval types) is found here.
-This replaces D_INTERVAL_MONITOR and D_INTERVAL_SOIL from previous versions of the ORMGP database.
-In general, the top and bottom depths of the particular interval are recorded along with its diameter (as appropriate).
-The INT_TYPE_CODE (from D_INT) will specify whether the depths have been reported or if they've been assumed (or calculated) based upon alternate information.
-For example, where only casing information has been included, the bottom of the screen is specified as one foot below the bottom casing depth specified.
-Refer to R_INT_TYPE_CODE for further details.

 #### D_INT_FORM_ASSIGN